aceismtemple/new-heavens-and-a-new-earth/Traditions/Hanukkah.md

 You say **three blessings**:

 1. Blessing over the candles
-2. Blessing thanking God for miracles
+2. Blessing thanking HaShem for miracles
-3. *Shehecheyanu* (thanking God for reaching this occasion)
+3. *Shehecheyanu* (thanking HaShem for reaching this occasion)

 **On nights 2–8**:
 You say **only the first two blessings**.